Yes, digital photography contracts are legal.

 Your time is your most valuable commodity; but, you can only be in so many places at once.
-The wonderful people who are driving today’s technological boom have acknowledged this.
-To solve this age old conundrum, tech companies are constantly looking for time savers; some device, program, or hardware that will allow once prolonged tasks to be accomplished with brevity.
+The wonderful people driving today’s technological boom have acknowledged this.
+To solve this age-old conundrum, tech companies are constantly looking for time savers; some device, program, or hardware that will allow once prolonged tasks to be accomplished with brevity.

 As a small business owner/photographer, you will find that automating your business and maximizing its digital efficiency will be the most cost-effective means of staying in the black.
 (Making money, not losing it.)
 Implementing a digital document tracking system will enable you to spend less time doing paperwork and more time with your photography.

 Digitizing your documents lets you email the client whatever legal document you want, in an unalterable, published format.
 The client merely has to read the document and click the appropriate box to “sign” the document.
 In my opinion, this has three major benefits that really help out your business.

 First, you save on expenses.
 You do not have to mail out a contract, and the client does not have to mail one back.
 This saves you significant postal fees and saves each client a few dollars as well.
 Furthermore, in today’s time-crunched society, it may take a client a long time to get the contract to the post office.
 Using a digital signature, the client can sign and return the document almost instantaneously.

 Second, you save a heck of a lot of time.
 Mailing a letter takes at least 1 to 2 days to get the letter to its destination, let alone come back; if you are lucky.
 Additionally, there is always the chance the document will get lost or destroyed in the mailing process.
 If you digitize your documents and email them securely to your client, you skip this step entirely and save several days’ worth of waiting.